-- 6.3.1 The County shall not support applications to allow for natural resource extraction within Planning Areas 1 or 2. - 6.3.2 The County may consider new applications for natural resource extraction within Planning Area 3 and the Future Study Area, subject to municipal approval. - 6.3.3 The County should support the ongoing operation of existing natural resource extraction activities with approved land use or Development Permits located within the Plan area, subject to municipal approval.
+- 6.3.1 The County shall not support applications to allow for natural resource extraction within Planning Areas 1 or 2. - 6.3.2 The County may consider new applications for natural resource extraction within Planning Area 3, subject to municipal approval. - 6.3.3 The County should support the ongoing operation of existing natural resource extraction activities with approved land use or Development Permits located within the Plan area, subject to municipal approval.